'I went blind overnight, now I play tennis for Ireland'

 "It takes a good six months to learn the technique and to get yourself confident tracking the ball.
 You have to either listen for the ball or you have to track it when it comes over the net at you.

 "Most people would probably have the same reaction that I had - 'blind tennis?'
-But it is very competitive, there is a lot of running so you have to have a certain level of fitness.
+But it is very competitive - there is a lot of running so you have to have a certain level of fitness.

-"The biggest challenge for me is only getting one bounce and because the ball is sponge, when it hits the ground it kind of dies so you have to really hit the ball hard to get it over the net."
+"The biggest challenge for me is only getting one bounce and, because the ball is sponge, when it hits the ground it kind of dies so you have to really hit the ball hard to get it over the net."